Toll Free 1-800-300-2919

 As these fibers reside in the peritoneum, they can cause irritation that may eventually lead to inflammation and a buildup in the membrane’s fluid.
 Cells in the peritoneum then may also become abnormal and divide out of control.
 Tumors growing in the peritoneum, as well as the fluid buildup, then put pressure on the organs in the abdominal cavity.

-The Only Known Cause of Peritoneal Mesothelioma is Exposure to Asbestos
+The Primary Cause of Peritoneal Mesothelioma is Exposure to Asbestos

 Common Industries